justinharris23/Heroes-and-Villains/README.md

 **Character Statistics**
 Here is the list of character information that will be displayed.
 The image will appear on the left side, all other information will appear on the right side.
 - Image (left side)
-- Image
-- Lorem Ipsum
-- Lorem Ipsum
-- Lorem Ipsum
-- Lorem Ipsum
-- Lorem Ipsum

-Intelligence
+- Intelligence
-Strength
+- Strength
-Speed
+- Speed
-Power
+- Power
+- Height and Weight
-Full Name (example, if you choose Batman.
+- Full Name (example, if you choose Batman.
 This characters full name (or real name) is Bruce Wayne
-Alignment: either good (hero) or bad (villain)
+- Alignment: either good (hero) or bad (villain)
-Base of Operation: using the Batman example, this would be the Batcave
+- Base of Operation: using the Batman example, this would be the Batcave
-Groups: using the Batman example, this would be The Batman Family, and the Justice League
+- Groups: using the Batman example, this would be The Batman Family, and the Justice League

 ![card](http://4.bp.blogspot.com/-TAI9vTxZCSE/VXNdWq9Q9uI/AAAAAAAACCA/D7PTMtbb1sA/s1600/Captain%2BAmerica%2B1990%2BCard.jpg)